Karlene M. Francis ~ Music Therapist

 Karlene M. Francis, BA (Mus), Cert.
 Mus T, MTA, MT-BC

 Music therapists are expected to learn and play secondary instruments well-enough to support the therapeutic process.
-Guitar and harp are two effective choices to use in sessions and therefore at least one of these instruments are usually learned if not studied as a primary one previously.
-I have used guitar as part of music therapy sessions very often.
+Guitar and harp are two effective choices to use in sessions and therefore, at least one of these instruments are usually learned if not studied as a primary one previously.
+I have used guitar often in music therapy delivery.

 What Music Therapy is Not

 A performance, entertainment

 show for an audience

 Autism spectrum disorders

 Health and Wellness